purple-force/docsite-doc-v1/docs/en-us/preparation.md

 ### site_config

 Store Chinese and English configuration data for the entire site, where `site.js` configures some global data, including the local development server port (default is 8080), root path (to start with `/ `but not tail `/`, if it is just `/`, please fill in the empty string), the default language version of the site, top menu and footer section. `home.jsx`, `docs.js`, `blog.js`, `community.jsx` correspond to the configuration of the home page, document page, blog list page, and community page respectively.

+### docsite.config.yml

+Store the SEO configuration information of the page corresponding to the non-markdown file(v1.3.3 added)

+### .nojekyll

+Used to skip the check of jekyll

 ### src